-To get more details on VigilantBear, click here.
+To get more details on VigilantBear, go to the TunnelBear website.

 While we often don’t think about it, the real-world location of a VPN service is very important.
 That’s because the laws that apply to the service are based on where the service is located.
 A service located in the UK is bound by UK laws and so on.
 This is where things get confusing when evaluating TunnelBear.

 Until last year, this was a Canadian company operating out of Toronto.
 Then it was acquired by McAfee, a US company.
 However, TunnelBear continues to operate out of Canada under its own name.
 So it isn’t clear to us whose laws apply when it comes to things like government access to customer data.